Adventures around the Capital Region area of New York State, as well as the Adirondacks, Catskills, Berkshires and Vermont

 Near the parking area on Grange Hall Road is peaceful Barton Brook.

-Ian and Ethan were a bit tired from the 6.4 mile RT hike, so they headed home.
-It was much too nice out though, so I headed over to the Mount Greylock Reservation where there are many, many trail options.
+Although a bit tired from the 6.4 mile RT hike, it was much too nice out to go home, so I headed over to the Mount Greylock Reservation where there are many, many trail options.
 I opted to start by hitting another section of the Appalachian Trail that heads steeply up from Notch Road to Mount Williams, north of Greylock's summit.

 A blue spur trail meets up with the AT after a short distance.

 The trail to Mt Williams summit isn't terribly long at .9 mile, but is very steep and rocky.
 Met a nice thru hiker on the AT.
 He was incredibly friendly and shared some stories with me as we caught up for about 15 minutes.

 Arriving at the summit of 2951 foot Mount Williams.

 Wind turbines to the north and east on the Hoosac Range.

 Views to the north and east are good but not great with trees crowding the clearing below.

 Saw two porcupines today.
 This one was taken from my car along Notch Road.

 A short distance up the road is a small pull off for Money Brook Falls.